flauncher36-jpg/logitalk-messenger/README.md

 # logitalk-messenger
-cool messenger created my small team of school logika!
+Cool local (or not) messenger created my small team of school logika!